godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 - **Radius/Intensity:** To control the radius or intensity of the occlusion, these two parameters are available.
 Radius is in world (Metric) units.
 - **Radius2/Intensity2:** A Secondary radius/intensity can be used.
 Combining a large and a small radius AO generally works well.
 - **Bias:** This can be tweaked to solve self occlusion, though the default generally works well enough.
-- **Light Affect:** SSAO only affects ambient light but increasing this slider can make it also affect direct light.
+- **Light Affect:** SSAO only affects ambient light, but increasing this slider can make it also affect direct light.
 Some artists prefer this effect.
-- **Quality:** Depending on quality, SSAO will do more samplings over a sphere for every pixel.
+- **Quality:** Depending on quality, SSAO will take more samples over a sphere for every pixel.
 High quality only works well on modern GPUs.
 - **Blur:** Type of blur kernel used.
-The 1x1 kernel is a simple blur that preserves local detail better but is not as efficient (generally works better with high quality setting above), while 3x3 will soften the image better (with a bit of dithering-like effect) but does not preserve local detail as well.
+The 1x1 kernel is a simple blur that preserves local detail better, but is not as efficient (generally works better with the high quality setting above), while 3x3 will soften the image better (with a bit of dithering-like effect), but does not preserve local detail as well.
 - **Edge Sharpness**: This can be used to preserve the sharpness of edges (avoids areas without AO on creases).

 Depth of Field / Far Blur